What Is The Best RV AC Unit?

 Least Wind Resistance – Dometic Penguin II Low Profile RV AC

-If you are a snowbird or full-time RVer who travels long distances in an RV or trailer a lot you may want to consider getting an RV AC unit that doesn’t stick up very high for a couple of reasons.
+If you are a snowbird or full-time RVer who travels long distances in an RV or trailer, getting an RV AC unit that doesn’t stick up very high is a good idea for a few reasons.

-It may not seem like a lot but even 6 inches of height can be the difference between smashing the RV AC into something and narrowly missing it.
+It may not seem like a lot, but 6 inches of height can be the difference between smashing the RV AC into something and narrowly missing it.

-I’ve seen a number of destroyed rooftop air conditioners and it was just a few inches too tall every time.
+I’ve seen several destroyed rooftop air conditioners, and it was just a few inches too tall every time.

-If you are tired of worrying about the bulky RV AC on the roof and want to save a little on gas milage switching to a low profile version will help a lot.
+If you are tired of worrying about the bulky RV AC on the roof and want to save a little on gas mileage, switching to a low profile RV AC will help a lot.

-Lowest Power Usage (Inital & Running Watts) – ASA Electronics Advent Air RV AC
+Lowest Power Usage (Initial & Running Watts) – ASA Electronics Advent Air RV AC

-If you like having an RV AC unit on the roof but you rarely camp connected to 30 or 50 amp power you may want to consider getting a low power air conditioner like the ASA Electronics Advent 13,500.
+If you like having an RV AC, but you rarely camp connected to 30 or 50 amp power, consider getting a low power air conditioner like the ASA Electronics Advent 13,500 BTU.

 It uses the least amount of both running watts (1,4500) and starting watts (3,000).

-It’s not the most powerful option but for boondockers and dry campers, it could be the most versatile choice.
+It’s not the most powerful option, but for boondockers and dry campers, it could be the most usable option.

 See Also: Best Foldable Solar Panel Chargers For Camping